MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 Structuring Your Mod
 ====================

-We'll look at how to organize your mod into different files and what those files should do.
+Let us look at how to organize your mod into different files and what those files should do.

 Packaging
 ---------